 Your marketing and finance departments will have data needs, and they may also require specific functionality.
 For example, marketing may need to have restrictions on how certain pricing is applied.
 Finance may have requirements for how drivers are tracked and reimbursed for mileage.
 Your executive team may have requirements around the placement of devices, how privacy laws are protected, and how the reporting will feed other management systems.
 Understanding how all of these departments will use the POS to accomplish their objectives needs to be part of the planning process.
 Otherwise, your rollout won’t be a success.

-Typically, point of sale vendors manage the logistics, like the base configuration and equipment shipping, for you.
-But to ensure successful rollout, many organizations assign a small group of people within the company to manage the POS implementation as their primary job.
+Typically, point-of-sale vendors manage the logistics, like the base configuration and equipment shipping, for you.
+But to ensure a successful rollout, many organizations assign a small group of people within the company to manage the POS implementation as their primary job.
 Mitigating unforeseen issues is difficult when the project is run off the side of someone’s desk.
 Having a team focused on it will result in a smoother rollout for everyone involved.
 In a previous post, we covered how individual locations can get themselves ready for an install.

 Make the most of the training offered by your vendor.
 Most point of sale vendors will offer on-site training for your staff at each location.
 It will probably cost more initially than online training, but on-site training provides your staff with a better learning experience.
 The installers and trainers are able to answer questions as they come up, and tailor the training to your brand.

 Some POS vendors also offer restaurant chains the option of training their own installers for large rollouts.
-This involves sending one of your employees to be trained on the proper installation of the system, and then having that person install the point of sale at each of your locations.
+This involves sending one of your employees to be trained on the proper installation of the system, and then having that person install the point-of-sale at each of your locations.
 This gives you more control over the process and training.

 Once the project is underway, monitor its progress and make adjustments as necessary.
 Work closely with your vendor through regular meetings to head off small issues before they become critical.
 Talk with each of your restaurant location’s managers, and ask them for feedback on the installation and training process.
 Their feedback will help make future installations easier.
 If you and your POS vendor are continuously improving the process, by the time you get to your 200th location, it’ll be a breeze!